 - • problems with my digestion.

-I felt so guilty and terrible every time this happened and was always worried about the workload I would have to get through when I went back into work.
+I felt so guilty and terrible every time this happened and was always worried about the workload I would have to get through when I went back to work.

 I then started to suffer from severe anxiety and panic attacks which resulted in me being taken to A&E on multiple occasions.

-I made countless visits to the GP who basically thought that my symptoms were all stress related, and since I did have a stressful job working for the NHS and had previously suffered with anxiety and depression, I started to believe that this was possible.
+I made countless visits to the GP who basically thought that my symptoms were all stress-related, and since I did have a stressful job working for the NHS and had previously suffered from anxiety and depression, I started to believe that this was possible.

-They offered me antidepressants and counselling, but I declined the antidepressants and went for the counselling.
+They offered me antidepressants and counselling, but I declined the antidepressants and went for counselling.

 In February 2018 I was referred to gynaecology for further investigation as the bleeding had gotten even heavier, my digestive symptoms were worse, and I had lost 5kg in weight without a few months.

-I had an investigation called a hysteroscopy to look inside my womb, and they found polyps which were removed, otherwise they said everything was normal including an ultrasound and this reassured me that the heavy bleeding and pain was due to the polyps.
+I had an investigation called a hysteroscopy to look inside my womb, and they found polyps that were removed, otherwise, they said everything was normal including ultrasound and this reassured me that the heavy bleeding and pain were due to the polyps.